o3bvv/verboselib/README.rst

 Lazy Translations Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Oftentimes there's a need to have a placeholder or just a message, definition of which must be separated from its evaluation.
+Oftentimes there's a need to have a placeholder or just a message, the definition of which must be separated from its evaluation.
 This is achieved via lazy translations:

 .. code-block:: python